 I’ve followed John Sabino’s blog for years now, and he was one of the people who inspired me to do my own Top 100 golf quest.

-Over the last couple years he finished his goal of playing the Top 100 courses in the world, and then wrote a book all about how he was able to access these courses.
+Years ago, he finished his goal of playing the Top 100 courses in the world, and then wrote a book all about how he was able to access these courses.

 If you’ve dreamt of playing places like Augusta National, Pine Valley, or simply the most exclusive club in your town – his book provides great details on how to do it.

 Or, you can read my blog post here on the nine things I’ve personally done to be able to access some of the world’s best.

 For some people when they reach their thirties and are hitting the beginning of a mid-life crisis they buy a Porsche, or take a trip to Hawaii.